-For a topological manifold one often needs that the non-empty finite intersections are homeomorphic to an open ball and for smooth manifolds often one needs that the finite non-empty intersections are diffeomorphic to an open ball.
+For a topological manifold one often requires that the inhabited finite intersections are homeomorphic to an open ball.
+Similarly, for a smooth manifold one often requires that the finite inhabited intersections are diffeomorphic to an open ball.

-Every paracompact manifold admits a Riemannian metric, and for any point in a Riemannian manifold there is a geodesically convex neighborhood (any two points in the neighborhood are connected by a unique geodesic in the neighborhood, one whose length is the distance between the points; see for example the remark after lemma 10.3 (Milnor) page 59).
-It is immediate that a nonempty intersection of finitely many such geodesically convex neighborhoods is also geodesically convex, hence contractible.
+Every paracompact smooth manifold admits a Riemannian metric, and for any point in a Riemannian manifold there is a geodesically convex neighborhood (any two points in the neighborhood are connected by a unique geodesic in the neighborhood, one whose length is the distance between the points; see for example the remark after lemma 10.3 (Milnor) page 59, or (do Carmo), Proposition 4.2).
+A nonempty intersection of finitely many such geodesically convex neighborhoods is also geodesically convex.
+The inverse of the exponential map based at any interior point of a geodesically convex open subset gives a diffeomorphism from this subset to a star-shaped open subset of .
+Indeed, the Gauss lemma shows that the tangent map of the exponential map is invertible.
+By definition of geodesic convexity the exponential map is injective, hence a diffeomorphism.
+As proved in ball, star-shaped open subsets of are diffeomorphic to , which completes the proof.

-It is apparently a folk theorem that every geodesically convex neighbourhood in a Riemannian manifold is diffeomorphic to a Cartesian space (for instance this is asserted on page 42 of (BottTu).
-This implies the following strengthening of the above result, which appears stated as theorem 5.1 in BottTu.
-But a complete proof in the literature is hard to find (see also the discussion of the references at ball).
-We give a complete proof below.
+It is apparently a folk theorem that every geodesically convex open neighbourhood in a Riemannian manifold is diffeomorphic to a Cartesian space.
+For instance, this is asserted in the proof of Theorem 5.1 of (BottTu), which claims the existence of differentiable good open covers.
+But a complete proof in the literature is hard to find.
+See also the discussion of the references at ball.

 Moreover, the preimage of the intersection region under the geometric flow is a star-shaped region in the tangent space : because the intersection of geodesically convex regions is itself geodesically convex, so that for any with the whole geodesic segment for is also in the region.